A spurtle is a stirring implement for porridge.

 One end is a handle; the other end is just a round stick — no flattened edge like a spatula, or no cup-shaped indentation like a spoon.
-It’s just shaped like the bottom of a pestle (as in a mortar and pestle.)
+It’s just shaped like a pestle (as in a mortar and pestle.)

-The whole stick is 14 to 18 inches long, typically made from beech wood.
+The whole stick is 35 to 45 cm (14 to 18 inches) long, typically made from beech wood.

 The handle end is usually decorated with a carved thistle design.